crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 - It doesn't handle fully recursive definitions
 - It could change the semantic of the program since it affects the memory layout

-Feel free to skip to jump to the [next section](#ideas-for-the-compiler) unless you want some further details and examples of each.
+Feel free to skip to the [next section](#ideas-for-the-compiler) unless you want any further details and examples of each.

 Due to how Crystal compiler works, the `reveal_type` needs to appear within **static reachable code**.
 Even if you start in a `def` with arguments with types (type restrictions actually) you need that `def` to be called.
 Otherwise the compiler ignores it.
 Similar to how C++ templates are not expanded unless they are used.